SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-08-02-data-product.markdown

 ---
 layout: post
-title:  "Data Product"
+title:  "Data Product vs. Data as a Product"
 kicker: "Data Engineering"
-subtitle: "A data product that aids the accomplishment of a goal by using data.
-This indicates that data is the most important factor in accomplishing the product's final goal."
+subtitle: "A data product is not the same as data as a product.
+A data product aids the accomplishment of the product's goal by using the data, whereas in data as a product, the data itself is seen as the actual product."
 image: assets/images/posts-cover-images/data-product.jpg
 author: senthil
 published_on: 2022-08-02 00:00:00 +0530